oceanprotocol-archive/OEPs/14/README.md

 The proposed solution is composed by the interaction of different elements:

 * A high level RESTful HTTP API exposing the methods required to manage the Assets Registry (AGENT)
-* A Keeper node registering the complete Assets metadata (KEEPER - Ocean DB)
+* A Keeper node registering the complete Assets metadata (KEEPER - Ocean DB).
+This is optional and depends of the user parameters.
 * A Keeper node registering the Asset IDs (KEEPER - Decentralized VM)
 * A backend orchestration layer (AGENT) in charge of coordinating the persistence of the Assets in both backends consistently (Ocean DB & Decentralized VM)